carsonfarmer/fastpair/README.md

 # FastPair

-FastPair: Data-structure for the dynamic closest-pair problem.
+Data-structure for the dynamic closest-pair problem.

 ## Overview

-This project is an implementation of the FastPair dynamic closest-pair data-structure described in David Eppstein's [Fast Hierarchical Clustering and Other Applications of Dynamic Closest Pairs](http://dl.acm.org/citation.cfm?id=351829) The data-structure is based on the observation that the [conga line data- structure](https://www.ics.uci.edu/~eppstein/projects/pairs/Methods/), in practice, does better the more subsets you give to it: even
+This project is an implementation of the FastPair dynamic closest-pair data-structure described in David Eppstein's [Fast Hierarchical Clustering and Other Applications of Dynamic Closest Pairs](http://dl.acm.org/citation.cfm?id=351829).
+The data-structure is based on the observation that the [conga line data- structure](https://www.ics.uci.edu/~eppstein/projects/pairs/Methods/), in practice, does better the more subsets you give to it: even